Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 Some tasks may require the usage of a local [npm](https://www.npmjs.com/package/npm) installation, but we hope to remove that in the future.

+For Windows users:
+You can install Docker Desktop from https://docs.docker.com/desktop/install/windows-install/.
+When running on Windows, you'll need to ensure the Windows Subsystem for Linux (WSL) is installed and updated to WSL version 2.
+To do this:
+1. Open a Powershell windows as administrator
+2. Install WSL and a Linux distribution.
+To install Ubuntu 22.04:
+    `wsl --install -d Ubuntu-22.04`
+3. To make sure WSL is updated to WSL 2:
+    `wsl --update`
+4. Then make sure Docker Desktop sees the installed WSL and Linux distribution.
+In Docker Desktop's Settings | Resources | WSL integration, make sure the Ubuntu 22.04 distribution is enabled.
+You may need to hit Refresh and wait a minute or two for it to show.
+Once enabled, hit Apply & Restart to restart the Docker engine.

 ### Building and Running the app (dev mode)

 <!-- todo: update when hot-reloading actually works -->